spacemonkeygo/httpsig/README.md

 ## Signing Requests

-Signing requests is done by constructing a new Signer.
-The key id, key, algorithm, and what headers to sign is required.
+Signing requests is done by constructing a new `Signer`.
+The key id, key, algorithm, and what headers to sign are required.

-For example to construct a signer with key id "foo", using an RSA private key, for the rsa-sha256 algorithm, with the default header set, you can do:
+For example to construct a `Signer` with key id `"foo"`, using an RSA private key, for the rsa-sha256 algorithm, with the default header set, you can do:

 ```
 var key *rsa.PrivateKey = ...